How expensive is Brisbane? How much money do I need for Brisbane?

 Entrance tickets, shows, etc.

 Typical prices for Entertainment in Brisbane are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Brisbane, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Brisbane, but your costs will vary based on your travel style and the place where the purchase was made.

 Scams, Robberies, and Mishaps Budget in Brisbane